How to pack like a minimalist

 30 – 40L – carry on

 A good bag will make you pack more efficiently and allow you to carry it around hassle-free.
-As a minimalist hiker, I only have two day packs and one carry-on bag.
+As a minimalist traveler, I only have two day packs and one carry-on bag.

 A carry-on backpack serves the needs for a weekend or a week, and it can also be carried onto a plane, which can save my time waiting for the suitcase and spend more time exploring!